UniMath/UniMath/README.md

 https://github.com/UniMath/UniMath .

 UniMath is copyright 2015 by the UniMath Development Team.

-The members of the UniMath Development Team are Vladimir Voevodsky, Benedikt Ahrens, and Daniel Grayson.

 Permission is hereby granted, free of charge, to any person obtaining a copy of UniMath, to deal in UniMath without restriction, including without limitation